philzook58/philzook58.github.io/_posts/2018-04-23-reverse-mode-auto-differentiation-kind-like-lens.markdown

 One way to do this is to use a "dual number".
 Functions now take a tuple of values and derivatives.

-The Jacobean of a function from $latex R^n \rightarrow R^m$ is a m by n matrix.
+The Jacobean of a function from $ R^n \rightarrow R^m$ is a m by n matrix.
 The chain rule basically says that you need to compose the matrices via multiplication when you compose the value functions.
 This is the composition of the linear maps.

-Conceptually, you initialize the process with a NxN identity matrix corresponding to the fact that $latex \partial x_i/\partial x_j=\delta_{ij}$
+Conceptually, you initialize the process with a NxN identity matrix corresponding to the fact that $ \partial x_i/\partial x_j=\delta_{ij}$

     type DFun = (Vector Double, Matrix Double) -> (Vector Double, Matrix Double)